 When you take Sermorelin you are taking a hormone replacement therapy of GHRH (growth hormone releasing hormone), which is normally released by the hypothalamus.
-If you take GHRH for very long the hypothalamus may become lazy about releasing it just like the pituitary gland can become lazy about releasing HGH if you take the injections for very long.
+If you take GHRH for very long the hypothalamus may become lazy about releasing it just like the pituitary gland may become lazy about releasing HGH if you take the injections for very long.
 Generally, all hormone replacement therapies are meant to be prescribed once the specific gland can no longer make enough of that hormone and it is usually meant to be taken for life.

 This is a question that is asked very frequently, especially by teenagers and young adults.
 HGH may help to boost the growth rate of long bones if the person is still in their growth and development stage of life.
-Once the long bones have fused the only way growth hormone or any product could increase height would be by increasing bone density.
+Once the long bones have fused and growth plates closed the only way growth hormone or any product could increase height would be by increasing bone density.
 For more information about increasing height with HGH.

 Yes, it can.
 For more information about HGH and health conditions.

 No. HGH is not a male sex hormone.
 It is a hormone for normal growth and development in all children and adolescents, and it is needed for the continued health and vitality of all adults.